Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Stability and the Radion Effective Action

-Eq.~(\ref{eq:BC2}) constitutes the eigenvalue equation.
-In any warped background, {$B_\pm(p^2)$} is proportional to the inverse Green's function, e.g.~{$B_\pm(p^2) \propto 1/G_\pm(z_b,z_b;p^2)$}, hence the zeros of {$B_\pm(p^2)$} are the poles of the Green's function (see \cite{Fichet:2021xfn,Megias:2021mgj}).
+Eq.~(\ref{eq:BC2}) constitutes the eigenvalue equation whose solution for the lightest mode $m_0$ corresponds to the radion mass.
 Solving for a small mass $m_0\ll \eta$ we find the profiles corresponding to the radion mode $R_0$,

 and

 The normalization constant is determined by substituting the solutions in the on-shell action and requiring canonical normalization,

 which sets